unclewilf/patterns/README.md

 mock.expects(once()).method("m").with( or(stringContains("hello"),
                                           stringContains("howdy")) );

+Fluent bean:
-Often this means a class could have setters which return a value instead of void, to allow chaining of commands;
+This shows a class with setters which return a value instead of void, to allow chaining of commands.
+This means complicated construction logic still lives in the class, but fine for simpler objects.

+Still means all setters are present.
+Could use a constructor, but I think this should be for mandatory fields only, rather than a way of passing everything in.

+Fluent factory:
+This shows an example of using a factory to provide a fluent interface to the bean, with standard getters and setters.
+The advantage of this technique, is complicated construction logic can be hidden away, but still leaves boiler plate getters and setters.

 Fluent reflection:
 Here I have created an example with all of the setters taken out of my java bean, and used a static factory pattern to create the object using reflection.
-A Spring bean with factory-method at prototype scope has been used for dependency injection
+A Spring bean with factory-method at prototype scope has been used for dependency injection.

+The disadvantage here is using reflection means creating the bean takes fractionally longer, and the code to do the reflection is a little complicated.
+This leaves you with a really clean, understandable domain object.

 Pattern usage:
 For building complicated domain entities or value objects in a more readable way